webcomics/dosage/doc/README.txt

 Installation
 -------------
-The most convenient method is to use pip, which installs all dependencies
+The most convenient method is to use pip:
-automatically:

-`pip install dosage`
+`pip install requests dosage`

 If you install Dosage from source, the `dosage` script can be run directly with `./dosage`.
 Alternatively, you can install Dosage using python distutils by invoking